-The State NRM Program is designed to conserve and sustainably manage the State’s natural resources by supporting community groups to undertake stewardship of natural resources in their local area.
+The State NRM Program is designed to conserve and sustainably manage the State’s natural resources by supporting community groups with information and grant funding.

 Community Stewardship Grants

-Further information about grants can be found at the links below:
+Further information about Community Stewardship Grants can be found at the links below:

 How to apply for a Community Stewardship Grant